w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 * explain how people with disabilities rely on designs that adapt to different colors, layouts, spacing, and positions
 * design layouts with sufficient color contrast for text, images of text, and controls
-* use headings, landmarks, text cues, patterns, and icons to supplement information conveyed through color
 * design clear and distinguishable focus indicators, for example using borders, color, and highlighting
 * design layouts that adapt to different font sizes and spacing set by the user in browser and operating system settings
-* position components where users expect them
+* design layouts that adapt to different screen sizes, configurations, and user style sheets
+* use headings, landmarks, and spacing to group related content
+* design layouts using a combination of text cues, patterns, and icons to convey information
-* identify related requirements for developers to apply the necessary semantics to user interface components
+* identify related requirements for developers to apply the necessary semantics to interface components

 {% include excol.html type="all" %}